Meet our team

 Sandie: "I joined three years ago.
 The tracing and cutting are done piece by piece, by hand.
 It can be challenging, especially with the long fur of faux furs.
 For a bear like Leonard, you need eight pieces just for the head, in three different fabrics, and about ten pieces for the body."

 Sandie: "It's nice to touch and work with these materials.
 When we finish a plush, we're proud of the result.
-It's gratifying to see our automatons in the shop windows; you can immediately recognize the ones we've made."
+It's gratifying to see our animatronic figures in the shop windows; you can immediately recognize the ones we've made."

 Virginie, Sales Manager for France/Export - Design & Creation: "I really enjoy the interaction with customers."

-We work directly with retailers who want to liven up their storefronts, as well as many interior decorators with large projects that include our automatons for department stores, hotels, garden centers, amusement parks, both in Europe and countries like Brazil, Australia, Japan, and more.
+We work directly with retailers who want to liven up their storefronts, as well as many interior decorators with large projects that include our animatronic figures for department stores, hotels, garden centers, amusement parks, both in Europe and countries like Brazil, Australia, Japan, and more.

-I take pleasure in reconnecting with loyal customers, those who come to us every year to rent our automatons for the holiday season, for instance, and meeting new customers.
-Some know exactly what they want, while for others, we take the time to discuss and refine their needs, even creating custom automatons if necessary.
+I take pleasure in reconnecting with loyal customers, those who come to us every year to rent our animatronic figures for the holiday season, for instance, and meeting new customers.
+Some know exactly what they want, while for others, we take the time to discuss and refine their needs, even creating custom animatronic figures if necessary.

-They appreciate the reliability and realism of our automatons, both in movement and appearance.
+They appreciate the reliability and realism of our animatronic figures, both in movement and appearance.
 It's safe to say we put a lot of care into our work!
 Nearly all the plush is handcrafted.
-Furthermore, we offer after-sales service to handle breakdowns (which are very rare) and to provide cleaning and maintenance for older automatons.
-The automatons we sold over fifteen years ago are still in use and never go out of style.
+Furthermore, we offer after-sales service to handle breakdowns (which are very rare) and to provide cleaning and maintenance for older animatronic figures.
+The animatronic figures we sold over fifteen years ago are still in use and never go out of style.

-In parallel, I also work on the marketing side: creating new automatons and searching for accessories to make them as charming as possible.
+In parallel, I also work on the marketing side: creating new animatronic figures and searching for accessories to make them as charming as possible.
 I spend a lot of time watching wildlife documentaries to identify real movements, and then I discuss with the mechanics to see if it's feasible.

-Sébastien, automation specialist, workshop manager, and developer: 'Everything is done to ensure the automatons last as long as possible.'
+Sébastien, animatronic figure specialist, workshop manager, and developer: 'Everything is done to ensure the animatronic figures last as long as possible.'

 Virginie will come to me with a new plush and ideas for movements: 'I'd like it to have this head movement.'
 Sometimes, it's a bit complex.
 We try to achieve the most natural and reliable movement possible while remaining realistic in terms of the selling price.
 We take pride when we manage to create a movement that we like.

 Everything is artisanal, done in the workshop, by hand.
 Everything is done to make it last as long as possible.
-We work in the traditional way, using the true basics of automatons: electric motors, connecting rods, cranks, and angle drives.
+We work in the traditional way, using the true basics of animatronic figures: electric motors, connecting rods, cranks, and angle drives.
 And we provide after-sales service: products come back after 10 or 15 years of use, and we make it a point to maintain them.
-Being able to repair an automaton 10 years after its purchase is a mark of quality.
+Being able to repair an animatronic figure 10 years after its purchase is a mark of quality.

 Morgan, electrician and logistics manager: 'It's magical when the plush starts moving.'

-I am responsible for the electrical aspect of the automatons.
+I am responsible for the electrical aspect of the animatronic figures.
 I connect the motors, secure the power cables, install the capacitors...
 I have to adjust the voltage and power plug according to the destination country: 24, 210, 220 Volts...

 I also handle all the logistics.
-The rental automatons are transported in custom-made plywood cases.
-The automatons that are sold are placed in boxes that we buy in various sizes.
+The rental animatronic figures are transported in custom-made plywood cases.
+The animatronic figures that are sold are placed in boxes that we buy in various sizes.
 Depending on the destination, the pallets need to be wrapped and fumigated.

-I also lend a hand in mechanics and carpentry to handle after-sales service for the automatons and cases after the holiday season.
-We all pitch in to open the cases, check the condition of the automatons, set aside what needs to be repaired...
-All our automatons are checked not once but twice before they go back to a customer.
+I also lend a hand in mechanics and carpentry to handle after-sales service for the animatronic figures and cases after the holiday season.
+We all pitch in to open the cases, check the condition of the animatronic figures, set aside what needs to be repaired...
+All our animatronic figures are checked not once but twice before they go back to a customer.

 I've been with Michel Taillis for 10 years, and what I enjoy is being able to work on everything: we never do the same thing, it's not assembly line work.
-There aren't many companies that manufacture automatons.
-After wiring and connecting the automaton, it's magical when the plush starts moving.
+There aren't many companies that manufacture animatronic figures.
+After wiring and connecting the animatronic figure, it's magical when the plush starts moving.
 And in the storefronts, it's even better because there's the whole scene.

-Mathieu, automaton mechanic: 'We take pride in doing a job well.'
+Mathieu, animatronic figure mechanic: 'We take pride in doing a job well.'

 I've been working at the Atelier Michel Taillis for 20 years.
-I am an automaton mechanic, and I primarily handle after-sales service: I take care of the maintenance for the automatons that go out for rental and those that break down (which is rare!).
+I am an animatronic figure mechanic, and I primarily handle after-sales service: I take care of the maintenance for the animatronic figures that go out for rental and those that break down (which is rare!).

 I also do production work: Sébastien gives me a model he has just created, and I reproduce it in ten or twenty copies.
 In practice, I cut large metal bars, weld, assemble the motor and connecting rod, and apply grease...
 I can also lend a hand to Marie-Laure with the stuffing process.

-All our automatons are different, and the mechanisms vary in complexity.
-We aim to create realistic and reliable automatons.
+All our animatronic figures are different, and the mechanisms vary in complexity.
+We aim to create realistic and reliable animatronic figures.
 We like things to be well done; we can spend an extra hour to ensure the result is perfect.